 What Is a Muddler?

-Muddlers come in a variety of materials and most are about the same size and basic design.
-They are typically six to eight inches long and about one inch in diameter.
-It's the perfect size to reach the bottom of the average mixing glass or cocktail shaker.
+Similar in shape to a long pestle or miniature bat, the top of a muddler is frequently rounded so you can hold it in your palm.
+It tapers to a broader flat bottom that sometimes has teeth.
+Muddlers are typically six to eight inches long and about one inch in diameter.
+It's the perfect size to reach the bottom of the average glass or cocktail shaker.

 - Never put a wood muddler in the dishwasher or leave it in standing water.